RembrandtK/hyperlane-monorepo/rust/cli/README.md

 Notice that the last log entry is not a Dispatch but a Process.
 The query command performed two underlying queries (ordering and deduplicating combined results, although in this case there would be no duplicates).
 One query on Dispatch events, and one on Process events.

 The last Process item was relayed by a relayer from the Mumbai mailbox to the Sepolia mailbox.
 Hyperlane in action!
+Note that relaying speed is variable, and you might not have to wait for the message to appear.

 I suggested exploring the CLI options using --help (both at top and command level).
 Not everything has been equally well tested.